How to Protect Your Home Before Winter

 Insulate the attic and pipes

 Pipes that are exposed to freezing temperatures can explode and a drafty attic without insulation can add to your heating bill and carbon footprint.
 Both have a quick and relatively cheap remedy.
-An attic insulation involves patching areas where drafts enter as well as adding insulation, such as fiberglass.
+Attic insulation involves patching areas where drafts enter as well as adding insulation, such as fiberglass.
 A pipe can be insulated with a foam pipe sleeve or electrical tape.

 Sweeten contractor Richard estimates that insulation of both attic and pipes costs between $1,000 and $4,000.
 It can be completed in one to four days.
 The great news is, the project typically adds more to the value of your home than it costs to perform, according to the Cost Vs Value report.
 In 2017, the average cost of an attic insulation project in the US was $1,343 and added $1,446 in value.